Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Conclusion

 \section{Conclusion}

-In this paper, as a first time in RS we have addressed the text-ITSR which refers to the retrieval of image time series using text sentences as queries and vice versa.
-In particular, we proposed a self-supervised text-ITSR method focusing on pairs of images (i.e., bitemporal images).
-The proposed method is composed of two main components: 1) modality-specific encoders to extract discriminative features from bitemporal images and text sentences and 2) modality-specific projection heads to align textual and image features in a common embedding space using contrastive learning.
-To model temporal information at the feature level, we have introduced two fusion strategies: i) the global feature fusion (GFF) strategy, which combines global feature using two simple yet effective operators, feature concatenation and feature subtraction; and ii) transformer-based feature fusion (TFF) strategy that leverages the transformer architecture for fine-grained information.
-In the experiments, we evaluated our method by using two datasets under two tasks: i) RS image time series retrieval with a text sentence as query; and ii) sentence retrieval with a RS image time series as query.
-The experimental results show the effectiveness of the proposed text-ITSR method in accurately retrieving bitemporal images given a query text sentence and vice versa.
+In this paper, as a first time in RS we have introduced the text-ITSR task which aims to retrieve image time series using text sentences as queries and vice versa.
+In particular, we have presented a self-supervised text-ITSR method focusing on pairs of images (i.e., bitemporal images).
+Our method is composed of two main components: 1) modality-specific encoders to extract discriminative features from bitemporal images and text sentences and 2) modality-specific projection heads to align textual and image features in a common embedding space using contrastive learning.
+To model temporal information at the feature level, we have used two fusion strategies: i) the global feature fusion (GFF) strategy, which combines global feature using two simple yet effective operators that are feature concatenation or feature subtraction; and ii) transformer-based feature fusion (TFF) strategy that leverages the transformer architecture for fine-grained information.
+In the experiments, we have evaluated our method by using two datasets under two tasks: i) RS image time series retrieval with a text sentence as query; and ii) sentence retrieval with a RS image time series as query.
+The experimental results show the effectiveness of our text-ITSR method in accurately retrieving bitemporal images given a query text sentence and vice versa.
 Among the fusion strategies, TFF is the most effective strategy for modeling temporal information within bitemporal images, leading to more accurate retrieval results across modalities compared to GFF strategies.
 This is more visible in the cases in which the queries (text sentences or bitemporal images) represent changes.
-This improved performance is attributed to the specific design of the TFF strategy to capture the changes within the bitemporal images.
+This improved performance is due to the specific design of the TFF strategy to capture the changes within the bitemporal images.
 In addition, we included a comparison with a simple Early Fusion (EF) baseline method, where bitemporal images are stacked at the input level before feature extraction.
 While computationally more efficient, the EF achieves noticeably lower retrieval accuracy than our method, especially on change-related queries.
 This result proves the importance of explicitly modeling temporal relationships for an accurate text-ITSR.